 The macro monitoring element of the surveying as discussed in this document concentrates on long-established, high quality, official baselines that.
 These inter alia measure the seasonal variances in environmental loading caused by visitors at, and around the candidate Discovery Points.
 These official baselines will describe a number of key performance indicators.
-These will be combined to identify any emerging trends changes in the state of the environment along the Wild Atlantic Way.
+These will be combined to identify any emerging trends1 over time or changes in the state of the environment along the Wild Atlantic Way.